ten-protocol/ten-whitepaper/aggregators-verifiers.md

 Aggregators have the following functions:
 * Integrate with an L1 node to monitor published blocks and to submit rollups.
-* Gossip with the other Aggregators registered in the management contract.
+* Gossip with the other Aggregators registered in the Management Contract.
 * Interact with the TEE:
     - Submit user encrypted transactions.
     - Submit signed user balance requests and encrypted responses back to the users.